 The EU recognised that any cyber security incident could affect a number of Member States and in 2013 put forward a proposal to improve the EU's preparedness for a cyber attack.
 This proposal became a directive in August 2016, giving Member States 21 months to embed the Directive into their respective national laws.

 The UK will be implementing this EU directive on the security of Networks and Information Systems (known as the NIS Directive).
 The actual implementation is being led by the Department for Digital, Culture, Media and Sport (DCMS), we'll be providing support along with the lead government departments for the relevant sectors.
-The government proposals on how the directive will be implemented have recently been published on the DCMS website.
+DCMS recently undertook a public consultation on the government proposals to implement the directive – the government response to this will be published in November.

 As we have seen from numerous cyber security incidents these systems can be an attractive target for malicious actors, and they can also be susceptible to disruption through single points of failure.
 Incidents affecting any of these systems could cause significant damage to the UK's infrastructure, economy, or result in substantial financial losses.
 The magnitude, frequency and impact of network and information system security incidents is increasing.
 Recent events such as the WannaCry ransomware attack, the 2016 attacks on US water utilities, and the 2015 attack on Ukraine’s electricity network clearly highlight the impact that incidents can have.